• Home

 4. Man-in-the-Middle (MitM)

-›› Preventing MitM attacks:
+Preventing MitM attacks:

-• Make sure you use SSL certificates (HTTPS, not just HTTP) to enhance security (and user trust) in your website / extranet.
+• Use SSL certificates (HTTPS, not just HTTP) to enhance security (and user trust) on your website or extranet.

 • Consider an Intrusion Detection System (IDS).

-• Set-up a VPN to add additional layers of protection over Wi-Fi (and other confidential networks).
+• Set up a VPN to add additional layers of protection over Wi-Fi (and other confidential networks).

 5. SQL Injections

 SQL-injections-1 A Structured Query Language (SQL) injection is when malicious code is inserted into an SQL database.
 For an attacker, it can be as simple as submitting malicious code into a website’s search box.
 Once the code’s been unleashed, it can read, modify or delete your data.
-Some SQL attacks can even shutdown your database and issue commands to your operating system.
+Some SQL attacks can even shut down your database and issue commands to your operating system.

-›› How to protect against SQL injection attacks:
+How to protect against SQL injection attacks:

 • Apply a least-privilege permissions model in your databases.